CrystalLord/plounge-quoter/doc/quote_params.md

 ## authorfontstyle

 The style of the font, e.g. plain, italic, bold.
+Note that not all fonts support all possible styles.

 **Available Values:**
 ```